4d $\mathcal{N} = 1$/2d Yang-Mills Duality in Holography: Introduction

 In this paper, we study the particular setup of a stack of M5-branes wrapping a genus-$g$ Riemann surface $\Sigma_{g}$, giving rise to $\cN=1$ superconformal field theories in four dimensions.
 On the field theory side, this corresponds to a reduction of the six-dimensional $\cN=(2,0)$ theory on $\Sigma_{g}$ with a partial topological twist preserving $\cN=1$ supersymmetry.
 The corresponding M-theory setup is given by the M5-branes wrapping a calibrated K\"ahler two-cycle inside a Calabi-Yau threefold.
 Locally, the corresponding Calabi-Yau threefold can be described as the total space of a complex rank-two vector bundle $\cV_{\mathbb{C}}$ over the Riemann surface \be

 \ee with $U(2)$ structure group.
 In the holographic supergravity approximation, this system was studied in~\cite{Bah:2011vv,Bah:2012dg}, by reducing the bundle $\cV_{\mathbb{C}}$ to two complex line bundles $\cL_{1}$ and $\cL_{2}$ over the Riemann surface $\cL_{1} \oplus \cL_{2} \to \Sigma_{g}$.
 This breaks the $U(2)$ structure group down to its maximal torus.
-In supergravity, this results in truncating the gauged supergravity theory down to the Abelian $U(1)\times U(1)$ theory of~\cite{1999PhLB..457...39L}, and in~\cite{Bah:2011vv,Bah:2012dg}, they work out the corresponding renormalization group flows from the ultraviolet AdS$_{7}$, with slices at constant radius given by $\mathbb{R}^{3,1} \times \Sigma_{g}$, to the infrared AdS$_{5}\times \Sigma_{g}$ fixed points.
+In supergravity, this results in truncating the gauged supergravity theory down to the Abelian $U(1)\times U(1)$ theory of~\cite{1999PhLB..457...39L}, and in~\cite{Bah:2011vv,Bah:2012dg}, they work out the corresponding renormalization group flows from the ultraviolet AdS$_{7}$ (with slices at constant radius given by $\mathbb{R}^{3,1} \times \Sigma_{g}$) to the infrared AdS$_{5}\times \Sigma_{g}$ fixed points.
 Furthermore, they study and compare various quantities from the supergravity and field theory perspective.
-Subsequently, it was pointed out in~\cite{Beem:2012yn}, that some of those quantities bear resemblance to (physically) similar objects in two-dimensional $SU(2)$ Yang-Mills theory on the same Riemann surface and its Morse theory treatment~\cite{Atiyah:1982fa}.\footnote{There is no obvious relation between this statement and the correspondence between the four-dimensional $\cN=2$ superconformal index and two-dimensional $q$-deformed Yang-Mills~\cite{Gadde:2011ik}.} One goal of the current paper is to solidify and generalize this connection, by explicitly deriving the two-dimensional Yang-Mills theory at the infrared AdS$_{5}$ fixed point from a rather general supergravity setup.
+Subsequently, it was found in~\cite{Beem:2012yn}, that those quantities match objects in two-dimensional $SU(2)$ Yang-Mills theory on the same Riemann surface and its Morse theory treatment~\cite{Atiyah:1982fa}, where the group $SU(2)$ was argued to be precisely the structure group of $\cV_{\mathbb{C}}$, which is reduced to $SU(2)$ upon imposing that the total space is Calabi-Yau.\footnote{There is no obvious relation between this statement and the correspondence between the four-dimensional $\cN=2$ superconformal index and two-dimensional $q$-deformed Yang-Mills~\cite{Gadde:2011ik}.} One goal of the current paper is to solidify and generalize this connection, by explicitly deriving the $SU(2)$ two-dimensional Yang-Mills theory at the infrared AdS$_{5}$ fixed point from a very general supergravity setup.